matthewf01/Webex-Teams-Status-Box/README.md

 Verify your LED is lighting up properly at this time.
 Double-check that the GPIO pins you've connected match the `webexteams.py` script.

 ## Running the thing! ##
-The Python script has been set via cron to run at startup.
-You can verify the cron schedule is present by running `crontab -e`.
+The Python script has been set via systemd service to run at startup.

 Restart the Raspberry Pi and confirm the script has started automatically.